Nauja/Entropy/README.md

 Of course we don't fully understand how nature works, but this is a k-approximation; and examples will prove that code written this way tend to be clearer.
-Ultimately it provides a way to measure entropy in your code and use it as a metric.
+Ultimately it provides a way to measure entropy in your code and use it as a metric to identify and improve parts of your code that can be.

 ## Tools